Zachary Wojtowicz

 Modeling Online Discourse With Coupled Distributed Topics

 With Nikita Srivatsan and Taylor Berg-Kirkpatrick.
-Empirical Methods in Natural Language Processing, 2018. [link]
+Proceedings of the Conference on Empirical Methods in Natural Language Processing, 2018. [link]

 Other Research